 The capital of El Salvador is San Salvador.

 San Salvador (meaning: "holy savior") has a population of approximately 541,000 with 2.2 million in the metro area, making it the third-largest city in Central America.
-Although San Salvador has experienced a tumultuous history -- including civil war and a series of earthquakes -- it's lively and fascinating in many ways, and can serves as a hub for exploring the rest of El Salvador.
+Although San Salvador has experienced a tumultuous history -- including civil war and a series of earthquakes -- it's lively and fascinating in many ways and can serve as a hub for exploring the rest of El Salvador.

 06 of 07